In the days just gone by, seeking help was an arduous exercise in itself.

 - Wasting that precious time that you could have actually spent on resolving complaints on checking if internal and external conversations overlap

 With so much time and effort going down the drain solving matters not core to support delivery, efficiency becomes questionable.
-A traditional help desk tool has an inherent flaw – It does not empower you to manage customer support within email.
+A traditional help desk system has an inherent flaw – It does not empower you to manage customer support within email.
 And as a result, you end up complicating the entire process rather than easing and speeding it up.

 Require extensive training